Toronto Lithographing Company – 461 King St. W. Photo by K Taylor.

 Three years after these photos were taken, the company moved into 461 King W. and issued a new advertisement to announce it:

-In 1909, Toronto Lithographing changed its name to Stone Ltd (after its President William Stone and Vice President Frank Stone) before finally merging with another lithography company, Rolph and Clark.
-What effect this merger had on their business I can’t say, but it did result in their moving out of 461 King W and heading way out to the east end of the city, to Carlaw Ave.
+In 1909, Toronto Lithographing changed its name to Stone Ltd (after its President William Stone and Vice President Frank Stone) before finally merging with another large lithography company, Rolph and Clark.
+With the merger, the company would move out of 461 King W and head way out to the east end of the city, to Carlaw Ave.

-The building sat vacant for a year, until the end of WW1, when it became an RAF repair depot.
+Following their departure the building sat vacant until the end of WW1, when it became an RAF repair depot.
 When the depot moved out, the Salada Tea Company moved in and issued this invitation to visit them for lunch sometime:

 If there’s one thing I hope we can all agree on, it’s that striped awnings are always a good choice.